Our Impact in an

 As an impact fund, American South Real Estate Fund I (ASREF I) has financed projects that positively impact low and moderate-income communities in need of economic and community development in 10 states across the Southern U.S. ASREF I is managed by American South Capital Partners, LLC, a real estate impact fund manager owned by Los Angeles-based impact fund manager SDS Capital Group and Vintage Realty Company, a Shreveport, Louisiana-based property developer/manager.

-American South Fund Management
+American South Capital Partners

 Pre-Investment · At Time of Intake